ToheedKhan/SwiftUIApps/SwiftUIApps_iOS 16/Avocados/README.md

 # Custom Modifier

 Attaching the same set of Modifiers to Views over and over again is code repetition. we can avoid this by using Custom View Modifiers.

+# Sheets
+Sheets are used to present new view controllers modally over existing ones.